AmerRehan/IoT-Project/README.md

-# IoT-Project
-Related to heart beat diagram (to be displayed on ThingSpeak)
+We have to detect heartbeat using suitable sensor and diplay the same on cloud.